isabella232/acp-mobile-sdkdocs/src/pages/documentation/migrate-to-android.md

 Using dynamic dependency versions is not recommended for production apps.
 Refer to this [page](https://developer.adobe.com/client-sdks/documentation/manage-gradle-dependencies) for managing Gradle dependencies.

-Save the `build.gradle` file and select `Sync Project with Gradle Files` in Android Studio to download the latet Android SDK.
+Save the `build.gradle` file and select `Sync Project with Gradle Files` in Android Studio to download the latest Android SDK.

 ## Update SDK initialization